Bullet Points (Breaking Bad): Plot

-Jesse's detached complacency eventually leads to all of his meth money being stolen from his house, but Mike quickly recovers it and warns Jesse that he's on thin ice.
-Jesse is apathetic about the loss and recovery, leading Mike to tell Gus Fring that Jesse's lack of professionalism is a problem for the organization, and they must intervene.
-Jesse does not show up at the lab the next day and Walter realizes that he has been kidnapped.
-The episode ends with Mike driving Jesse to an unknown destination.
-When he asks Jesse if he would like to know where they are going, the only reply is a simple "nope."
+Jesse's complacency leads to all of his meth money being stolen, though he appears unbothered by the loss.
+Mike quickly recovers it and later tells Gus Fring that Jesse's lack of professionalism is a problem for the organization.
+Jesse does not appear at the lab the next day and Walt realizes he has been kidnapped.
+Mike drives Jesse to an unknown destination.
+When he asks Jesse if he would like to know where they are going, Jesse simply replies "nope."

 Production

 "Bullet Points" was written by Moira Walley-Beckett and directed by Colin Bucksey, the third Breaking Bad episode he directed after "Phoenix" in season two and "I See You" in season three.
 During the cold open scene, one of Gus' drug-smuggling trucks is attacked by members of a Mexican drug cartel.
 This is a reference to what series creator Vince Gilligan refers to as a brewing "cold war" between Gus and the cartel due to Gus' actions against them during the third season.
 The scene in "Bullet Points" is the first reference to this storyline since the third-season finale "Full Measure", when Mike killed several cartel henchmen who had taken over one of Gus' chemical supply warehouses.
 To create the bullet holes that strike the truck Mike is hiding inside, the special effects department drilled, wired and hand-planted 380 squib explosives onto the truck, including 150 on each side of the vehicle and 80 for the back door.
 Two sets of the back door were used, one for the view of shots being fired at the exterior of the door and one for the view of the interior.

 For the scene with Mike waiting inside the refrigeration truck, series creator Vince Gilligan wanted audiences to be able to see his breath so they would know how cold it was.
 To create that effect, the special effects crew designed a tiny plastic box with holes in it and placed dry ice inside, which Banks kept inside his mouth to create condensation when he exhaled.
 The idea was based on a similar device film director Frank Capra previously used with his actors in one of his films, which Gilligan read about in Capra's autobiography.
 The device worked, but had to be adjusted because it initially created an effect that looked more like cigarette smoke.
 Also for that scene, a bloody chunk of skin can be seen dangling from Mike's ear after he is shot.
 For that effect, special effects creators Greg Nicotero and Howard Berger, who are part of the company KNB Efx Group, made a mold of actor Jonathan Banks' ear and made an application for him to wear during filming.
 It was applied onto Banks by Breaking Bad make-up artists Corey Welk and Frieda Valenzuela.